karens/vertical_timeline/README.md

 gaps in the two column timeline when the content is irregularly sized.
 Most effects are pure css, like the zoom effect when you hover over a timeline item.

+See a demo of the work in progress at http://www.karen-stevenson.com/test-timeline.

 ## Requirements
 - MasonryJS (http://masonry.desandro.com/)
   Download from http://masonry.desandro.com/ and place in /libraries/masonry.